paoloe/meal_prep/README.md

-# springboot_template
+# Meal_Prep

 ## About

-SpringBoot template that I've created that contains a standard file structure.

-It contains one class (as well as its services loosely coupled) currently named student.

-Standard API methods have been impleneted for the class above:
-  - GET
-  - POST
+Using my SpringBoot template this is an app intended to help you prepare your weekly meals.

+Inteded Functionality:
-  - PUT
+  - Recipe book
-  - DELETE
+  - Weekly meals planning
+  - Weekly shop list generator

 ## Technology Stack